rn1hd/rn1hd/README.md

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

-- When I struggle to fulfill the duties quickly and efficiently.
+- When I cannot fulfill the duties quickly and efficiently.
 There are **two options** to deal with it:
   - Acquire at least **60% mastery** of the role beforehand and use the remaining percentage while on the job to keep up.
   - Create an **Artificial Intelligence** application to automatically perform some of my workloads where applicable.